astuanax/funmatrix/README.md

 Generate docs using:  ```npm run jsdocs```

 An example repository with machinelearning algorithms can be found at the [funml repository](https://github.com/astuanax/funml)
-The [funml repository](https://github.com/astuanax/funml) has a NeuralNetwork, a Perceptron and a DecisionTree algorithm
+The [funml repository](https://github.com/astuanax/funml) has a NeuralNetwork, a Perceptron and a DecisionTree algorithm.
+The test folder contains an example solving the XOR problem with a Neural network, using Decisiontrees on the [Iris database](https://datahub.io/machine-learning/iris) and a simple Perceptron using the [sonar database](https://datahub.io/machine-learning/sonar)

 ## Install funmatrix.js